Geometry driven Type II higher dimensional blow-up for the critical heat equation: Finding the parameter functions

 \end{prop}

 \begin{proof} The result of Lemma \ref{parfunlemma} is telling us that solving equation \eqref{ma1} is equivalent to solving a certain non linear non local system of ordinary differential equation of first order in $\la_1$ and $d_1$.
-Indeed, from \eqref{ff1} and using the fact that $({\la_0 \over d_0} )^{n-2+\sigma } {1\over \la_0} = c (T-t)^{1+\sigma\over n-4}$ (see \eqref{def2}), for some constant $c$, we get that the second equation in \eqref{ma1} is equivalent to
+Indeed, from \eqref{ff1} we get that the second equation in \eqref{ma1} is equivalent to

 where $A_R$ is a constant (independent of $t$), with the property that $A_R \sim A_\infty (1+ O(R^{-1} ))$, as $R\to \infty$, with a fixed positive constant $A_\infty$.
 The functions $p$ and $q_1$ have the same properties as stated in Lemma \ref{parfunlemma}.